Joao2Pereira1/Learning-Projects/TerminalApp/README.md

 ### Key UI Workflows

 - **Command Submission:** The user types an instruction into `lineEdit` and presses *Enter* or clicks `pushButton`.
-This clears the input area, records the sequence into the historical stack, and echoes the query out into `plainTextEdit`.
+This clears the input area, records the sequence into the historical stack, and echoes the output to `plainTextEdit`.

 - **Keyboard Event Filtering:** Intercepts native application window keypress events.
 Pushing **ArrowUp** or **ArrowDown** navigates backward and forward through previous command memories.
 Pushing **Tab** matches strings against known registers using a case-insensitive `QCompleter`.

 - **Input Drafting Cache:** If the user drafts an incomplete text string and browses history using directional keys, the program buffers that uncommitted draft into a memory cache, restoring it safely if the user backtracks.

-- **Dynamic QSS Overwrites:** Customization actions unpolish existing graphical widgets, apply modified CSS strings containing user color choices, and perform hard refreshes to override active skins seamlessly.
+- **Dynamic QSS Overwrites:** Dynamic customization, by applying modified CSS strings containing user color choices, and performing hard refreshes to override active skins seamlessly.

 ## Project Structure